ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Here’s how you can calculate it for your own business:

 CCC = Days of Sales Outstanding + Days of Inventory Outstanding - Days of Payables Outstanding.

+Exactly what problem will this solve?
+Value proposition.
+For whom do we solve that problem?
+Target market.
+How big is the opportunity?
+Market size.
+How will we measure success?
+Metrics.
+What alternatives are out there now?
+Competitive landscape.
+Why are we best suited to pursue this?
+Unique differentiator.
+Why now?
+Timing.
+How will we get this product to market?
+Go-to-market strategy.
+What factors are critical to success?
+Solution requirements.